stevenyyan/portfolio-balancer/README.md

 # Portfolio Balancer

-A React TypeScript application for managing and rebalancing your investment portfolio between QQQ ETF, individual stocks, and cash.
+A modern React TypeScript application for managing and rebalancing investment portfolios with support for QQQ ETF, individual stocks, and cash position tracking.

 ## Features

-- Track your investment portfolio with QQQ, individual stocks, and cash
+- **Portfolio Tracking**: Monitor your investments across QQQ ETF, individual stocks, and cash
-- Configure custom target allocation percentages
-- Automatically calculate the current allocation percentages across your portfolio
+- **Custom Allocations**: Set and manage target allocation percentages for your portfolio
-- Create and execute rebalance plans to achieve your target allocation
+- **Stock Weighting**: Assign custom weight percentages to individual stocks
+- **Rebalancing Tools**: Generate actionable rebalance plans with specific buy/sell actions
-- Track transaction history for all trades
+- **Transaction History**: Keep a record of all executed trades
-- Manage deposits and withdrawals with cash tracking
+- **Cash Management**: Track deposits, withdrawals, and cash position
-- Persistent storage using browser's local storage
-- Modern, responsive user interface with tab-based navigation
+- **Data Persistence**: All data saved locally in your browser

-## Purpose
+## Screenshots

-This application helps investors maintain a balanced portfolio according to their specified allocation targets.
-By default, it helps maintain:
-- 50% of the portfolio value in QQQ (Invesco QQQ Trust, tracking the Nasdaq-100 Index)
-- 50% of the portfolio value in individual stocks
-- Optional cash allocation for greater flexibility

-As stock prices change over time, portfolio balance will drift away from the target allocations.
-This tool helps calculate exactly how many shares of each holding need to be bought or sold to restore the target balance.
+*[Screenshots will be added soon]*

 ## How It Works

-1. **Enter and manage your holdings:**
+### Portfolio Management
-   - QQQ shares and current price
+- Track QQQ ETF shares and current market price
-   - Individual stocks with ticker, shares, and current price
+- Add multiple individual stocks with their respective shares and prices
-   - Cash position
+- Monitor cash position separately from invested assets

-2. **View your portfolio summary:**
-   - Current total portfolio value
-   - Current value and percentage allocation across QQQ, individual stocks, and cash
-   - Target values for achieving balanced allocations
-   - Visual representation of current vs. target allocations
+- View current vs. target allocations with visual percentage bars

-3. **Create and execute rebalance plans:**
+### Rebalancing
-   - Generate a rebalance plan that suggests specific buy/sell actions
+- Generate rebalance plans based on your target allocations
+- See exactly how many shares to buy or sell for each holding
-   - Execute trades individually and track their completion
+- Execute trades and track their completion
-   - Transaction history for all completed trades
+- Maintain transaction history for all trades

-4. **Manage cash and settings:**
+### Cash Operations
-   - Track deposits and withdrawals
+- Track deposits and withdrawals to your portfolio
-   - Adjust target allocation percentages
+- Automatically adjust cash position when executing trades
+- Set a target cash percentage to maintain as uninvested funds

+## Technical Details

+### Built With
+- React 19
+- TypeScript
+- Vite for fast development and optimized builds
+- React Icons for UI elements
-   - Set custom weights for individual stocks
+- Local Storage for data persistence

-## Installation and Setup
+### Project Structure
+- `src/components`: UI components for different views
+- `src/types`: TypeScript interfaces and types
+- `src/utils`: Portfolio calculation and management utilities

+## Getting Started

 ### Prerequisites
-- Node.js (v14 or higher)
+- Node.js (v16 or higher)
 - npm or yarn

-### Running Locally
+### Installation

 1. Clone the repository:
    ```